 Another useful source of the areas industrial Heritage can be found by clicking on the following link: Radstock Museum

 Of course, the Batch only exists today because of its industrial history; the actual LNR is a woodland covering the spoil heap deposits from the Old and New Pit workings.
 However, these industrial workings are intrinsically linked to the Somerset Coal Canal, the remains of which can be found on its Northern boundary and the Bristol and North Somerset Railway System on its southern border.
 The Somerset Coal Canal dates back to 1798 and connected to the Kennet and Avon Canal at Dundas.
 The coal canal system became one of the most successful in the country, during the 1820’s it was carrying over 100,000 tons of coal per year; however, this prosperity was soon to be halted by the coming of the railways; the canal falling into the hands of the Liquidator in 1894 and finally closing in 1898.
-Click on the following links for more Coal Canal history: Somerset Coal Canal History Society and the The Kennet and Avon Canal Trust
+Click on the following links for more Coal Canal history: Somerset Coal Canal and the Kennet and Avon Canal Trust